Chipdelmal/MoNeT_ML/STP/RBC/README.md

 ## Running Classifiers/Regressors

-To run classifiers on a certain dataset and metric,
+To run classifiers/regressors on a certain dataset and metric,

 ```bash
 ./STP_Train.sh $dataset $metric $path